 Unpaid internships leave young people in a Catch 22 situation; unable to get a job because they haven’t got experience and unable to get experience because they can’t afford to work for free.
 The situation clearly advantages those already advantaged enough to be in a position to work for free.
 Chris hopes his Bill will end what he describes as a “stain on our society”

 Chris is calling for support from all sides of the house and is hopeful that the appetite for change on this important issue will lead to Government support for such an important issue.
 There is also much support from the business community and various organisations.

 - A four week limit is supported by two-thirds of businesses, with only one-in-eight opposing the legislation.
 There are consistently high levels of support from across a range of industries, and from businesses of all sizes.
 (YouGov, 2014)

 - Leading businesses including KPMG, PwC, Ernst & Young, AXA UK, Pimlico Plumbers and the PR industry trade association (PRCA) support a four week limit.
 Employer representatives including the Institute of Directors, Arts Council, UK Music, Creative Skillset and the Royal Institute of British Architects all oppose long term unpaid internships.

-- The Government’s Social Mobility and Child Poverty Commission, the Sutton Trust and the Social Mobility Foundation all support the introduction of a four week limit.
+- The Government’s Social Mobility and Child Poverty Commission, the Sutton Trust, the Social Mobility Foundation and IPPR all support the introduction of a four week limit.